adamsilver/fdpb/05-an-inbox.md

 This isn't a browser bug.
 It's just that some browsers are more forgiving than others.
 The forgiving ones only submit the form by pressing <kbd>Space</kbd> or <kbd>Enter</kbd>.
 Unfortunately, not all browsers are alike or implement the specification consistently.
 Ignoring people who use a less forgiving browser doesn't make the problem any less real for them.

 The other problem with using a select box, is that it's always collapsed, even when there is enough space to lay out the options.
 One solution is to create a completely different component for big screens using Javascript.
-This is known as adapative design.
+This is known as adapative design[^adaptive].

 ### Adaptive Design Versus Responsive Design